lolzz77/cTrader/README.md

 6. Click "Sandbox"
 7. You know how to get the values
 8. After that, to start the script, run `python3 main.py`

+# Note
+1. The heartbeat thing
+2. Go to /usr/local/lib/python3.10/dist-packages/ctrader_open_api/tcpProtocol.py
+3. Look for `def heartbeat(self):`
+4. This sends heartbeat to server
+5. And look for `def stringReceived(self, data):`
+6. This is triggered everytime you receives message from server